AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ## Simple Search {#simple-search}

-**Scenario 1: Perform a basic search using a classic car as the search keyword.**
+**Scenario 1: Perform a basic search using a `classic car` as the search keyword.**

 The keyword search is not case-sensitive and is a full-text search (across the popular metadata fields).
-If more than one keyword is used, **AND is the default operator between the keywords**.
+If more than one keyword is used, **AND is the default operator between the keywords, thus, need not to write AND between the keywords**.

 The search results that match all search terms in metadata fields are displayed first, followed by the search results that match any of the search terms in the smart tags.
 The approximate order of display of search results is:

-1. Matches of Classic Car in the various metadata fields.
+1. Matches of `Classic Car` in the various metadata fields.
-2. Matches of Classic Car in smart tags.
+2. Matches of `Classic Car` in smart tags.
-3. Matches of Classic or of Car in smart tags.
+3. Matches of `Classic` or of `Car` in smart tags.

 Specify `classic car` as the search keyword and click Search.
 You can view the search suggestions in a drop-down list as you type the keyword.
 The search suggestions are based on the historical searches performed on your Experience Manager deployment.
-If you cannot view the appropriate assets in the dropdown menu, press the Enter key to view the list of results.
+If you cannot view the appropriate assets in the drop-down menu, press the Enter key to view the list of results.
 The results are sorted by relevance, starting from the closest matches.

 ![Performing simple search method 1](assets/simple-search-1.png)

 You can make the search more specific by adding your search keyword in double quotes (" ").
-The search criteria look like - "classic car".
+The search criteria look like - `"classic car"`.

 ![Finding exact match](assets/simple-search-2.png)